ibm-cloud-docs/codeengine/function-workloads.md

 ## Lifecycle of a function instance
 {: #functions-lifecycle}

-When a function is invoked, the corresponding Function instance is initialized with the configured Runtime container and Resource parameters.
+When a function is invoked (started), the corresponding Function instance is initialized with the configured Runtime container and Resource parameters.
 The process of the first initialization is referred to as *cold start*.

 To reduce the cold start latency, {{site.data.keyword.codeengineshort}} optimizes the invocation by pre-warming certain runtimes with specific CPU and memory configurations.
 Pre-warmed combinations for functions include Node.js 18 and Python 3.11 versions as well as the default CPU and memory combination for Functions, which is 0.25 vCPU x 1 GB of memory.
 In addition, the system is designed to improve the reuse of Function instances that are already initialized.
 Therefore, a Function instance is kept alive after the invocation is finished to allow subsequent invocations by reusing the same instance and reusing the state of the instance when the last invocation completed.
 The reuse of a Function instance is not guaranteed.